Will AI Replace Automobile Mechanics?

 Will AI replace automobile mechanics?β–Ύ

-How is the EV transition affecting mechanics?β–Ύ
+How is the EV transition affecting auto mechanics?β–Ύ

 Is automotive technology a good career in 2026?β–Ύ